JorjaFox/website/content/posts/library/news/2002/in-style-magazine-2.md

 newsurl: http://www.instyle.com/

 ---
-*She's a dressed-down, seriously smart cookie in &#8216;CSI: Crime Scene Invesigation', but off-screen, Jorja Fox loves to get glammed-up for big nights out in Hollywood.*
+*She's a dressed-down, seriously smart cookie in 'CSI: Crime Scene Invesigation', but off-screen, Jorja Fox loves to get glammed-up for big nights out in Hollywood.*

 Brains and beauty can mix.
 That's if vivacious American actress Jorja Fox, 34, is anything to go by.
 The ex-model plays Sara Sidle, a bookishly sexy forensic scientist in Channel 5's number-one show, *CSI: Crime Scene Invesigation*, which also has the second biggest TV ratings in the US.
 But life on screen is more grit than glamour, with Sidle spending most of her time at Las Vegas murder scenes.
 "I'm more into make-up than Sara would be; she's practical, although she certainly flirts with the guys," Fox laughs.